Porcelain Whiteboard vs Melamine Whiteboard — Which Is Right for Your Office?

 Approx. Product WeightHeavier than melamine, often 25–90 lbs depending on size and frameGenerally lighter than porcelain equivalents

-Best Fordaily writing surfaces in active conference rooms, classrooms, and operations areaslight-duty writing needs and budget-sensitive rooms
+Best ForDaily writing surfaces in active conference rooms, classrooms, and operations areasLight-duty writing needs and budget-sensitive rooms

-Visual Profileprofessional and provenbasic and economical
+Visual ProfileProfessional and proven; standard framed presentationBasic and economical

 Key Differences

-When to Choose Porcelain Whiteboard
+When to Choose a Porcelain Whiteboard

-When to Choose Melamine Whiteboard
+When to Choose a Melamine Whiteboard

 Cost Comparison